-Coordination between

-European institutions and

-agencies including particularly

-the European Commission, the

-EMA and the ECDC is vital

-during a pandemic.
-Each

-institution/agency has a critical

-role to play in the coordination

-of a public health crisis, and open and transparent discourse with all stakeholders is essential.
+Coordination between European institutions and Agencies, including particularly the European Commission, the HERA, the EMA, Member States, and the ECDC, is vital during a pandemic.
+Each institution/agency has a critical role to play in the coordination of a public health crisis, and open and transparent discourse with all stakeholders is essential.
 Sustained partnership between the institutions and industry is needed beyond the pandemic to ensure focused policies for off-patent medicines that deliver for public health, in times of and beyond a pandemic.